 Explore helpful online, campus and community resources that provide information on mental health topics.
 BYU–Hawaii Counseling Services does not endorse any particular resource, rather, the information provided should be used as a guide for exploration and understanding.

-Take a quick anonymous survey to determine if you or someone you care about should connect with a mental health professional.
-Screenings are available for depression, anxiety, bipolar, traumatic stress, drug use, alcohol use, eating disorders, and gambling.
+Take a free, quick, and anonymous survey to determine if you, or someone you care about, should connect with a mental health professional.
+Screenings are available for wide range, depression, anxiety, bipolar, traumatic stress, drug use, alcohol use, eating disorders, and gambling.

 Depression and Anxiety